black and white bed linen

 Q — How much does certification cost?

 A — Costs vary: audit fees, training, changes to facilities and record systems.
 Smallholders can be certified more cheaply via group certification (cooperatives) and donor subsidies.
+You can see our catalogue for our prices.

 Q — What is group certification?